dbeniamine/vizardry/README.md

 look at the README.md directly in vim by hitting 'd', Go to the next or previous script with 'n' and 'p' or abort 'a'.
 It's that easy.

-### Display readme on Invoke

-To view the readme, an other instance of vim is called, the command line can be configured:

-    let g:VizardryReadmeReader='view -c "set ft=markdown" -'

 Even plugins with vague or silly names can be found with Vizardry.
 Imagine you're running multiple instances of vim and need a package to sync registers.